-1. Promote nature-based solutions over grey infrastructure Nature-based solutions (NbS) have proven to be locally-adapted and resourceefficient interventions for rain and storm water management.
+1. Consider Nature-based Solutions over purely grey infrastructure approaches Nature-based solutions (NbS) have proven to be locally-adapted and resourceefficient interventions for rain and storm water management.
 One example mentioned during the Peer Learning event is the use of tree drains (also known as tree trenches) for storage, purification and runoff damping of water in the City of Hagen (Germany), and which at the same time also addresses the urban heat island effect.
 Another example coming from the City of Banjul (The Gambia) is the replanting of mangroves, which had suffered significant losses over the last decades, as they reduce waves and storm surges, and serve as a first line of defense against flooding and erosion.
-Until now, research has mainly focused on environmental benefits, but social and economic benefits of NbS are also quite relevant and must be considered.
-2. Involve communities in flood management Improving infrastructure is of course important, but not only: including the participation of citizens proves to be essential when it comes to floods, both in prevention and when the flood occurs.
-In this sense, the City of Banjul (The Gambia) is experienced in mobilizing the population in times of crisis.The integration of local or grass root experience and knowledge with the expertise of professionals is key to jointly identify problems and provide long-term solutions.
-3. Improve information sharing systems Informing the population is extremely important, both to raise awareness about flooding prior to an event, and to alert and guide the population on how to act when the event occurs.
-To do that, different instruments to exchange information must support the process, such as the flood hazards maps developed by StEB Köln or the village, street and ward governance Whatsapp groups for updates on weather and disasters created in the City of Mwanza (Tanzania).
-Water Sensitive Urban Planning in times of Climate Change 4.
-Establish mechanisms for multi-actor coordination Stakeholder mapping is crucial as a first step to improve rain and storm water management.
+Until now, research has mainly focused on environmental benefits, but social and economic benefits of NbS are also guite relevant and must be considered.
+2. Establish mechanisms for multi-actor coordination. including the involvement of communities, in flood management Stakeholder mapping is crucial as a first step to improve rain and storm water management.
 Then, common efforts are required for planning, organizing and operating among the many actors identified.
 These efforts include good communication, cooperation, and the clarification of competences and responsibilities.
 The City of Cologne (Germany), for instance, has adopted a multi-actor approach that includes SteB Köln, the local population through public participation and different municipal offices and authorities such as Roads & Traffic, City Development & Statistics, Environmental & Consumer Protection, Lower Water Authority, Lower Soil Authority, Social & Senior Affairs, Disability Office, City Planning, and Landscape & Green Spaces.
-5. Finance flood management and mitigation In recent years, flood management and recovery costs have increased exponentially.
+Regarding the participation of citizens, the integration of local or grass root experience and knowledge with the expertise of professionals is key to jointly identify problems and provide long-term solutions.
+3. Improve information sharing systems Informing the population is extremely important, both to raise awareness about flooding prior to an event, and to alert and guide the population on how to act when the event occurs.
+To do that, different instruments to exchange information must support the process, such as the flood hazards maps developed by StEB Köln, or the village, street and ward governance Whatsapp groups for updates on weather and disasters created in the City of Mwanza (Tanzania).
+4. Review insurance and mitigation financing systems for local and regional governments In recent years, flood management and recovery costs have increased exponentially.
 In her keynote, the representative from GWOPA mentioned that flood management instruments are still insufficiently resourced: there's an annual financing gap of somewhere between 25 and 300 billion dollars just for flood protection.
-Although the solidarity in flood disasters activates national and international support, funding delays in flood management and recovery are frequent.
-Insurance systems are currently under discussion, as according to the International Recovery Platform, most long-term and national or regional insurance plans are not monitored properly, and funds get lost 6.
-Include risks in urban planning and strategies As in the case of the City of Kigali (Rwanda), the opportunity for new development areas to integrate risk evidence is larger if the development project is done and exposed to partnerships.
-However, the awareness raising of all stakeholders would need to be a continuous process, that project planning and monitoring should consider from the outset.
-Partners
+Although the solidarity in flood disasters activates national and international support, this support does not match the challenges, and funding delays in flood management and recovery are frequent.
+The acceleration in the frequency and intensity of these disasters is leading the insurance industry to adapt and insurance systems are currently under discussion, as according to the International Recovery Platform, most longterm and national or regional insurance plans are not monitored properly, and funds get lost.
+Support for LRGs affected by natural disasters must be taken into account in the long term by building financial resilience in order to define new strategies for dealing with these disasters.
+5. Include risks in urban planning and strategies for future development areas As in the case of Green City Kigali (Kigali, Rwanda), the opportunity for new development areas to integrate risk evidence is larger if the development project is done and exposed to partnerships.
+However, the awareness raising of all stakeholders needs to be a continuous process, that project planning and monitoring should consider from the outset.